Ultimate Guide to Jobs in Japan for Foreigners

 Questions during the interview: What not to ask

-Those who hire for jobs in Japan want to know that you consider making their customers satisfied as your number-one priority.
+Those who provide jobs for foreigners in Japan want to know that you consider making their customers satisfied as your number-one priority.
 Questions that show you are interested in the company philosophy, philosophy, priorities, customer base and profile, and characteristics that separate them from other companies will give you a big jump ahead of other candidates.

 Here are some generic questions from almost all inexperienced candidates.
 Most of the questions can be organized into categories of: you didn't check the website, what you want and not what the school wants, and asking pointless questions that show no thought or creativity.